-The Remuneration Committee is supported by the Reward Steering Committee (RSC), which helps set the framework within which incentive arrangements are normally reviewed and implemented, with a view to supporting business strategy, whilst acting within the Group's risk appetite.
+The Remuneration Committee is supported by the Reward Steering Committee (RSC), which helps review the implementation of the remuneration policy and set the framework within which incentive arrangements are normally reviewed and implemented, with a view to supporting business strategy, whilst acting within the Group's risk appetite.
 The RSC also monitors the practical application of the remuneration policy to Code Staff.